-Dr Mhairi Brandon is a Consultant Physiotherapist/Musculoskeletal Sonographer based at NHSGGC in Glasgow.
-She has a keen interest in Musculoskeletal Medicine and recently developed programmes in Musculoskeletal Diagnostic Ultrasound (MSUS) and interventions for Allied Health Professional programmes.
-She received a Professional Doctorate in 2012 and awarded a fellowship by the Chartered Society of Physiotherapy in November 2017.
+Dr Mhairi Brandon is a consultant physiotherapist/musculoskeletal sonographer based at NHS Greater Glasgow and Clyde.
+She has a keen interest in musculoskeletal medicine and recently developed programmes in musculoskeletal diagnostic ultrasound (MSUS) and interventions for allied health professional programmes.
+She received a professional doctorate in 2012 and was awarded a fellowship by the Chartered Society of Physiotherapy in November 2017.

 Dr Jackie Waterfield

-Jackie joined Queen Margaret University, Edinburgh, in 2017 as a Professor and Head of a Division of Health Programmes.
-After a successful career as a clinical physiotherapist, she moved to education in 1998 and has worked extensively with other HEIs in the UK and overseas, both directly and through engagement with the CSP and the HCPC.
+Jackie joined Queen Margaret University, Edinburgh, in 2017 as a professor and head of a division of health programmes.
+After a successful career as a clinical physiotherapist, she moved to education in 1998 and has worked extensively with other higher education institutions (HEIs) in the UK and overseas, both directly and through engagement with the CSP and the Health and Care Professions Council (HCPC).
 Jackie has been an independent reviewer for the validation of qualifying and postgraduate programmes, and has conducted reviews, and mediated in challenging and complex cases at other HEIs.
-She was a member of the CSP Council during the governance transformation period and has chaired the Education Committee.
+She was a member of the CSP Council during the governance transformation period and has chaired the education committee.
 Recently, she chaired the Scientific Committee of the International Education Conference of the WCPT.
-In 2014, she received a National Teaching Fellowship by the Higher Education Academy.
+In 2014, she received a National Teaching Fellowship from the Higher Education Academy.